AC State Estimation

 type configured with the AC model, along with the Measurement

 type storing measurement data.
 Next, we can develop either the weighted least-squares (WLS) model, utilizing the Gauss-Newton method, or the least absolute value (LAV) model.
-These models are encapsulated within the ACStateEstimation
+These models are encapsulated within the AcStateEstimation

 type: